Riemannian Optimization via Frank-Wolfe Methods: Computational Experiments

 \section{Computational Experiments}

-In this section, we will make some remarks on on the implementation of Alg.\ref{alg.gm2} and show numerical results for computing the geometric matrix mean for different parameter choices.
+In this section, we will make some remarks on the implementation of Algorithm~\ref{alg.means} and show numerical results for computing the geometric matrix mean for different parameter choices.
 To evaluate the efficiency of our method, we compare its performance against a selection of state-of-the-art methods.
+Additionally, we use Algorithm~\ref{alg.means} to compute Wasserstein barycenters of positive definite matrices.
 All computational experiments are performed using \matlab.